-An overview of fees for unused paths for the IMs/ABs on Corridor Orient/East-Med (extract from the different network statements) is listed below.
+RFC7 Orient/East-Med An overview of fees for unused paths for the IMs/ABs on Corridor Orient/East-Med (extract from the different network statements) is listed below.
+IM Fees for unused paths DB Netz The final regulation is not yet available at the time of publication.
+The procedure on requested changes for the charging and cancellation rules for the timetable year 2024 is currently ongoing.

-Tion the different fietwork statements) is listed below.

-IM Fees for unused paths

-DB Netz 100% of the path charge

-Depending on RB, final approval expected beginning of 2022

-SZCZ 100 % of Capacity allocation fee plus:

-The fee depends on the length of the allocated path and classification of route that is used.
-Some routes are excluded from this fee (see Network Statement).

-ŽSR Charging formula consist of 3 parts.

-U1 - for capacity allocation

-U2 - for traffic steering

-U3 - for securing the infrastructure to be in the optimal shape

-In case of cancellation, once the allocation is done ŽSR does charge just U1.
-Cancellation fee also depends on line category and unused train-km.

-ÖBB Infra No charges.
-MÁV/GYSEV/VPE - Without cancellation/beyond 24 hours after the scheduled time of train run: 100% of the basic service charge. - Cancellation after departing: 30% of the non-used part of the basic service charge.
-(Network access contract contains both rules).
-CFR - Without cancellation/beyond 24 hours before the scheduled time of train run: 0,1% of the basic service charge. - Cancellation after departing: 0,1% of the non-used part of the basic service charge.
-(Network access contract contains both rules).
-NRIC Charge for requested but unused capacity -1.986 BGN/km OSE No non-usage fees in discretionary capacity allocation
+SZCZ The RB is expected to issue its decision by the end of March 2023.
+Subsequently, the regulation is provided after the RB's decision.
+The regulations for the timetable year 2023 can be found in the DB Netz Network Statement 2023.
+100 % of Capacity allocation fee plus: The fee depends on the length of the allocated path and classification of route that is used.
+Some routes are excluded from this fee (see Network Statement). ŽSR Charging formula consist of 3 parts.
+U1 - for capacity allocation U2 - for traffic steering U3 - for securing the infrastructure to be in the optimal shape In case of cancellation, once the allocation is done ŽSR does charge just U1.
+Cancellation fee also depends on line category and unused train-km. ÖBB Infra No charges.
+MÁV/GYSEV/VPE No charges.
+CFR If the request for non-use of the scheduled path, i.e. the cancellation of train traffic on the scheduled path, is made at the latest when the daily traffic schedule is drawn up, then the RU will not bear any additional payment.
+NRIC Charge for requested but unused capacity -2.1325 BGN/km until 11.01.2023 and from 12.01.2023 - 1.8293 BGN/km OSE No non-usage fees in discretionary capacity allocation.